What is ErrImagePull / ImagePullBackOff?

 If this still doesn’t work, there may be a network issue preventing access to the container registry.
 Look in the describe pod text file to obtain the hostname of the Kubernetes node.
 Log into the node and try to download the image manually.

-If the error is Manifest ... not found
+If the error is Manifest ... not found:

 To resolve it, double check that the tag in the pod specification is correct, and exists in the repository.
 Keep in mind that tags in the repo may have changed.

-tag.
+If you did not specify a tag, check if the image has a latest tag.
 Images that do not have a latest tag will not be returned, if you do not specify a valid tag.
 In this case, you must specify a valid tag.

-If the error is authorization failed
+If the error is authorization failed:

 To resolve this, create a Secret with the appropriate credentials, and reference the Secret in the pod specification.